Isac-E-Perez/Bidirectional-Data-Port/README.md

 ### About:

+For this project, I created a bidirectional data port with the use of VHDL code.
+The bidirectional data port has an output of *recieve* which was influence by the *occurrence*.
 Bidirectional is a communications mode that is capable of transmitting data in both directions (send and receive), but not at the same time.

 **Digtial Design Diagram**